MumenJarrah/CloudLabs/lab7.md

 ```

 Testing.
 Run thetunserver.pyprogram on VPN Server, and then runtunclient.pyon Host
-U. To test whether the tunnel works or not,pingany IP address belonging to the 192.168.53.0/
+U. To test whether the tunnel works or not,ping any IP address belonging to the 192.168.53.0/
 network.
 What is printed out on VPN Server?
 Why?
 Our ultimate goal is to access the hosts inside the private network 192.168.60.0/24 using the
 tunnel.
 Let usping HostV, and see whether the ICMP packet is sent to VPN Server through the tunnel.